MehGokalp/re-partners-challenge/README.md

-# This project is rejected by reviewers
+# This assignment rejected by its reviewers

-Here is the feedback:

-> We think it would be beneficial to further develop certain Go-specific topics, such as pointer usage, goroutine management, channel usage, concurrency structures, process control with context, graceful shutdown procedures, error handling and recovery mechanisms, and memory management.

-Not sure how to improve the project according to the feedback.
-I think the project is already using all the mentioned topics.

-Anyway I hope it will be helpful for someone.
+They didn't share feedback why, but you can check `code_challenge.pdf` file to see the requirements and code.

+I found a new mathematical expression to solve issue in the easiest way.
+You can investigate it on below.

+# TLDR
+Run the application go to http://localhost:8081/swagger/index.html and click `Try it out` button to test the api.

-## API SETUP INSTRUCTIONS
+# API SETUP INSTRUCTIONS

 1. Clone the repository
 2. Run `docker compose up` to start the application
-3. Run `go run main.go populate` inside main container
-4. Hit http://localhost:8081 to access the application
+3. Hit http://localhost:8081 to access the application
-5. Hit http://localhost:8080/swagger/index.html to access Swagger API DOC
+4. Hit http://localhost:8080/swagger/index.html to access Swagger API DOC

-## HOW TO RUN MESSAGE ENGINE
-1. Log into the main container
-2. `/root/go/src/github.com/mehgokalp/insider-project/sbin/app engine:message`

-## HOW TO POPULATE DUMMY DATA
-1. Log into the main container
-2. `/root/go/src/github.com/mehgokalp/insider-project/sbin/app populate`

-## HOW TO RUN TESTS
+# HOW TO RUN TESTS
 ```go
 go test ./...
 ```

+# Swagger & Testing UI

+Run the application then hit http://localhost:8081/swagger/index.html to access Swagger API DOC

+You can simply test api responses using swagger documentations.
+Click on endpoint and hit `Try it out` button to test the api.

+# Weight Calculation
+For order size: `501`

+There are three options for packaging:
+1. 1x500 + 1x250
+2. 1x1000 (more items than necessary)
+3. 3x250 (more packs than necessary)

+For each case here is the math formula: `ΔQ = orderSize - ∑Quantity`, `ΔQ * PackSize`

+Results:
+1. `(ΔQ = 249) * 2 (package size) = 498`
+2. `(ΔQ = 499) * 1 = 499`
+3. `(ΔQ = 249) * 3 = 747`

+From the above results, the first option is the best choice.